Topics (Aristotle): Book VIII

 Aristotle ends with suggestions that you can use for yourself to practice and hone your skill.
 He mentions the importance of memory, and that you should have easily accessible ideas such as definitions, primary ideas, and familiar ideas.
 It is generally better to commit to memory premises that have general application, rather than specific pre-constructed arguments.
 Additionally, Aristotle advocates being a devil's advocate and to try arguing against yourself as practice.

-The Topics as related Sophistical Refutations
+The Topics as related to Sophistical Refutations

 The Sophistical Refutations is viewed by some as an appendix to the Topics, inasmuch as its final section appears to form an epilogue to both treatises.